JustinGrote/gns3-container/README.md

 http://localhost:3080 (note NOT HTTPS by default)

 ## Bridge Interface
 The container by default creates a bridge interface `gns3net0` which has DHCP.
-By creating a GNS3 cloud and linking it to this interface, the attached device gets a DHCP address, DNS server, and default gateway .
+By creating a GNS3 cloud and linking it to this interface, the attached device gets a DHCP address, DNS server, and default gateway.

+IP Addresses start at 172.21.1.10 by default and increment sequentially, so the first device you attach will be 172.21.1.10, next will be 172.21.1.11, and so on.

 I recommend using a GNS3 switch attached to the cloud so you can attach multiple separate devices on their "management" interfaces to this special interface.
 This repository contains a sample project to get you quickly started with this setup.